IsaacMFernandes/LarkProject/README.md

 # LarkProject
+Welcome to LARK
+>>>>>>>>>>>> Linux Activity to Reinforce Knowledge

+Name of game: -DigiLark-
+Developed by: Isaac Fernandes and Nelson Suarez

-A pokemon-esq bash game designed to teach linux/unix commands.
+Narrative: A pokemon-esq bash game designed to teach linux/unix commands.

-Begin by running LarkGame.sh

-You can simply type `./LarkGame.sh`

-.

-.

-.

-.

-.

-.

-.

-# Enjoy!

-.

-.

-.

-.

-.

-.

-By Isaac Fernandes and Nelson Suarez
+Instructions: '.
+LarkGame.sh' to start, enjoy!